KUL-recon-lab/course_nucmed_tech/latex/main.md

 % '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-As shown in table [6](#tab:rntisotopes), {sup}`90`Y is really a pure β-emitter, but in 32 of each million decays, it produces a positron.
+As shown in [](#tab:rntisotopes), {sup}`90`Y is really a pure β-emitter, but in 32 of each million decays, it produces a positron.
 Obviously, it is a poor positron emitter, but because the treatment involves large doses (a few GBq), because the microspheres are concentrated near the liver tumors and because the effective sensitivity of current PET systems is high, it is possible to make quantitative images of the {sup}`90`Y distribution in the body of the patient.
 Since the microspheres remain trapped for a long time in the microvessels, we can assume that the microspheres concentrations remain constant over time, and that the radioactive decay of {sup}`90`Y is the only cause of change to the activity concentration.
 Therefore, we only need a single PET image for dose verification after treatment.

 Since the electrons deposit their energy very close to their emission source, the radiation dose to the tissues can be computed using the “local deposition model”.
 That means that with good approximation, the dose is proportional to the activity concentration achieved shortly after injection: multiplication with a global scale factor transforms the PET activity image with voxel values in Bq/ml to a dose image with voxel values in Gy.